 The Problem is, how do you make a warranty claim interesting or even sexy?

 A web page or card arguing that your manufacturer can't void your warranty for "blah" "blah" "blah" is bound to get very little traction.
+That makes building a content marketing strategy tough.

 Leveraging Content Marketing to Make a “Dry” Topic More Interesting